I’m excited to share Polaris, a new tool WeWork UX has launched to help WeWork become a better listening organization.

 ☞ Please tap or click “︎❤” to help to promote this piece to others.

-Update: I will be giving talks about Polaris during the Leading Experience conference organized by Adaptive Path in San Francisco on April 24–25, 2017, as well as World usability Congress in Graz, Austria on October 10–12, 2017.
+Update 3: I will be giving a talk about Polaris during World usability Congress in Graz, Austria on October 10–12, 2017.